Alex Chater gives us a basic introduction to the temperaprint process in as simple, quick and low-tech way as possible.

 Temperaprint is best as a multi coat system of working.
-In essence, thin layers of whole egg and colorant are coated on to a surface and then selectively hardened using ultra violate (UV) light and a printing negative in direct contact with the print.
+In essence, thin layers of whole egg and colorant are coated onto a surface and then selectively hardened using ultra violate (UV) light and a printing negative in direct contact with the print.
 The image, after exposure, is developed by removing the unhardened parts, which re- main soluble with water, as those areas have been protected from the UV light by the dark parts of negative.
-Successive layers, each go to construct the image until the ?nal desired result is achieved.
+Successive layers, each go to construct the image until the final desired result is achieved.

 Preparing the Egg

 Once you have assembled all the materials and ingredients begin by breaking the two eggs into the first of the jars.
 Replace the lid and shake the jar to mix the egg yoke with the egg white.
 This will take about a minute to ensure the two are well mixed.

 In this liquid there may be parts of the egg that have not mixed in properly which will need to be filtered out if you have not used the hand blender.
 If the mixture is not filtered, then you will have problems getting an even coat.
 Use the plastic tea strainer to strain the liquid into a second jar and then discard the residue caught in the strainer.

 An alternative to the jar method is to use a common kitchen blender as shown here.
 The mixture will not need to be filtered, but it will need to be left to stand until the small bubbles rise to the surface leaving a distinct difference between froth and mixed egg.